-Favourable Reference Range (FRR)
+4. Favourable Reference Range (FRR)

-The breeding FRR is estimated at 297,000 km2 for MU1, 274,000 km2 for MU2 and 571,000 km2 for the entire population after rounding.
+The breeding FRR is estimated at 492,600 km2 for MU1, 519,000 km2 for MU2 and 1,012,007 km2 for the entire population after rounding.

-The FRR for the non-breeding season cannot be determined for the population and its MUs because national FRRs are not yet set in some countries (Table 1).
+The FRR for the non-breeding season cannot be determined for the population and its MUs because national FRRs are not yet set in Spain and Germany (Table 3).

-Favourable Reference Habitat (FRH)
+5. Favourable Reference Habitat (FRH)

 All countries from MU1 reported that there is sufficient habitat to support the FRP in the breeding season.
 In MU2, there is sufficient habitat to support the FRP in Belgium and the Netherlands.
-No assessment is received from Germany (Table 1).
-Thus, the FRP is set at the level of the 2013-2018 level (Current Value) of the breeding population there and it is logically not possible that there would be not enough habitat to support the current population in that country.
-Consequently, there is sufficient habitat to support the FRP in all countries of the flyway.
+No assessment is received